LEIC-DA-T10/T2/README.md

 ### Functionalities

 * 1 - Reading Fixed data from the dataset.
-* 2 - Reading Random data from the dataset.
-* 3 - Compute Scenario 1
+* 2 - Compute Scenario 1
-    * 3.1 - No Sorting
-    * 3.2 - Sort By Weight
-    * 3.3 - Sort By Volume
-    * 3.4 - Sort By Time
-    * 3.5 - Sort by best option
-* 4 - Compute Scenario 2
-    * 4.1 - Compute Greedy
-        * 4.1.1 - Export Truck Distribution to File
-        * 4.1.2 - See Truck Distribution Details
+    * 2.1 - Max Flow
-    * 4.2 - Compute Backtracking
+    * 2.2 - Max Flow, Min Transfers,Pareo-Optimal Solutions
-* 5 - Compute Scenario 3
+* 3 - Compute Scenario 2
-    * 5.1 - Compute Greedy
+    * 3.1 - Find Path given Group Size
-        * 5.1.1 - See Truck Distribution Details
+    * 3.2 - Fix path
-    * 5.2 - Compute Backtracking
+    * 3.3 - Max Group Size and Path
-* 6 - Print Read Request Data
-    * 6.1 - Print to a file
-    * 6.2 - Print to terminal
-* 7 - Print Read Truck Data
+    * 3.4 - Find meting time
-    * 7.1 - Print to a file
+    * 3.5 - Max waiting time
-    * 7.2 - Print to terminal
+* 4 - Print Routes
-* 8 - Compare Scenario 2 Algorithms
-    * 8.1 - Choose Number of Iterations

 ## Dependencies
-> The program requires the existance of 2 dataset files to read from (**carrinhas.txt** and **encomendas.txt**).
-These should be located in the **data/input/** folder, starting from the root of your project.
+> The program requires the existance of 10 dataset files to read from (** in[1-9]_b.txt **).
+These should be located in the **input/** folder, starting from the root of your project.

-> Output files are written to the **data/output/** file from the root of your project.
+> Output files are written to the **output/** file from the root of your project.

 ## GitHub Repository

-The project was developed using github, the link to the repository can be found [here](https://github.com/LEIC-DA-T10/T1)
+The project was developed using github, the link to the repository can be found [here](https://github.com/LEIC-DA-T10/T2)

 # Self-Avaluation
  * 33% [(@InsertNamePls) | 202005827 | José Carvalho](https://github.com/InsertNamePls)